 Course Requirements Checklist

-The student will complete a set of questions for each module/week.
+The student will complete a set of questions for each Module: Week.
 There will be 4 questions from each chapter of Hebrews.
-These will be provided in Blackboard.
+These questions can be found on the Reflection Question Template.
+(CLOs: A, B, C, D)

-The student will complete a mid-term and final in this course.
-Each exam will be open-book/open-notes, contain 50 multiple-choice and true/false questions, and have a 1-hour and 30-minute time limit.
+The student will complete two quizzes this course.
+Each quiz will be open-book/open-notes, contain 50 multiple-choice and true/false questions, and have a 1-hour and 30-minute time limit.
+(CLOs: A, B, C, D)